ControlledChaos/controlled-chaos-plugin/README.md

 A WordPress starter/boilerplate plugin.

 ## Description
-This plugin controls some chaos and provides a headstart for site-specific plugin.
+This plugin controls some chaos and provides a head start for site-specific plugins.

 ## Includes
 Following are some of the core functions and features offered.